mylovedsystem/IntrotoIIIF/content/introduction.md

 ---
 layout: default
-title: Introduction
+title: Module 1
-nav_order: 4
+nav_order: 2
 ---
-# Introduction
+# Module 1: What is IIIF?

 Placeholder for first page of lesson